 Overlooking Lake Memphrémagog, the Saint-Benoît-du-Lac Abbey was built starting 1912 by Benedictine monks from France.
 Did you know?
 The monks are called Benedictines because they live under the monastic Rule written by St. Benedict.

-Designed by Dom Bellot, the abbey’s modern architecture pays tribute to the the harmony of natural geometric forms and makes splendid use of multicoloured bricks.
+Designed by Dom Bellot, the abbey’s modern architecture pays tribute to the harmony of natural geometric forms and makes splendid use of multicoloured bricks.

 Tour Saint-Benoit is a small chapel inside the monastery with services in Gregorian chant, the most ancient form of Christian church music.
 The chapel also has a Baroque-style church organ.